codatio/codat-docs/blog/231003-deprecation-accounting-deleted-records.md

 <!--truncate-->

-When data is deleted by a user in the SMB's accounting software between two successive data pulls, Codat sets the `metaData.isDeleted` property to `true`.
-This ensures there is consistency in records returned between successive data pulls and clearly identifies records deleted by a user.
+When data is deleted by a user in the SMB's accounting software between two successive data reads, Codat sets the `metaData.isDeleted` property to `true`.
+This ensures there is consistency in records returned between successive data reads and clearly identifies records deleted by a user.

 **Today, for some data types, Codat also updates the `status` property of the deleted record. **